alitsaberi/slumber/configs/instructions/LRLR_task.md

 1. **LRLR eye movement** successfully recorded.

     - You will see a **connection confirmation message**.

     - You can proceed to the next task.

 2. **Failed to detect** eye movements.

     - You might have performed the eye movement in a wrong way.
 Try repeating the task.

     - Here are some advice for performing the eye movement:

         - Keep your eyes relaxed and follow the LRLR movement pattern clearly.

         - Perform the movement deliberately but without strain to ensure accurate detection.

-      - If you’re having trouble staying steady while sitting, try lying down instead.
+        - If you are having trouble staying steady while sitting, try lying down instead.

     - If the issue persists after three attempts:

         - **Check your EEG headband placement** – It may not be worn correctly.
-Refer to the **help menu** for proper fitting instructions.
+Refer to the **help menu** for proper fitting instructions. (data quality: wear headband & patch)

 4. **Failed to collect** data.

     - **Verify the headband connection** – There may be a connectivity issue.
 Check the **help menu** for steps to reconnect and reset the EEG headband.